cyberbotics/webots-doc/guide/object-traffic.md

 Customizable highway pole with the possibility of adding another stand and more signs along the vertical or horizontal parts of the pole.
 Different types of poles are available: "cylinder", "box", or "H-shape".

+### HighwayPole Field Summary

+- `stand`: Defines the number of stands.

+- `height`: Defines the height of the pole.

+- `length`: Defines the length of the pole.

+- `thickness`: Defines the thickness of the pole.

+- `color`: Defines the color of the pole.

+- `curveRadius`: Defines the curvature radius of the pole.

+- `rightHorizontalSigns`: Defines the horizontal signs on the right side of the pole.

+- `rightVerticalSigns`: Defines the vertical signs on the right side of the pole.

+- `leftHorizontalSigns`: Defines the horizontal signs on the left side of the pole.

+- `leftVerticalSigns`: Defines the vertical signs on the left side of the pole.

 ## HighwaySign